 Aimed at learners who are working in healthcare settings such as hospitals, GP practices, medical centres and nursing homes, this course enables you to develop knowledge, understanding and skills to progress your career in the health sector.

-You need to be working in a healthcare environment as a healthcare worker.
-This needs to be paid employment for a minimum of 16 hours per week.
+You need to be working in paid employment in a healthcare environment as a healthcare worker.

-You will take the Level 2 Diploma in a chosen health pathway - Clinical Healthcare Support or Healthcare Support Services.
+You will take the Level 2 Diploma in a chosen health pathway.

 You will attend fortnightly class sessions with the tutor to fulfil the knowledge evidence requirements of the programme.
 You will be allocated an assessor who will visit you in the workplace to action plan your progress, observe your practice and assess your portfolio of work.

 Upon completion of the programme, you can progress to the Advanced Apprenticeship or the Level 3 Diploma in Health.